SilverThings/SilverWare-Demos/demos/devconf-2016/gateway/README.md

-Complex demo to drive Intelligent Home demo on DevConf 2016
+Complex demo to drive Intelligent Home on DevConf 2016
 ===

 Prerequisities: